 The purpose of "Life and Earth" is not to judge our differences whether they be religious or in the ways that we see right and wrong.
 It simply proposes that we accept that we have differences, that we question the reasons for our differences, and we try to find some optimal common ground to help us move forward into a very important period of technological change, possibly over the next 30 years.
 To me it is a somewhat overwhelming thought that each of us may now be living in the most life impacting period in the approximately 3.5 billion years that life may have existed on this planet.

 I care deeply that all of us might be able to achieve the goal of protecting and creating a world that will endure the trials of the ages yet to come.
 My concerns are those of one who has the greatest optimism and hope for all that humankind and life can be.
-You also may offer the same hopefulness for Life and Earth in your own ways.
-My dedication for this book is to Life and Earth but also to those individuals that I have met that have encouraged my thoughts.
+I dedicate this book to my mother who has since passed on.
+It was her kind, trusting, and generous nature that she shared with others that showed me that the world could work together if we can learn to trust each other.
+I also give my special thoughts to my dog Dusty who also has passed on.
+I have placed a dedication page for Dusty because to me he represented the peaceful, appreciative, and trusting nature that I would hope both countries and individuals can come closer to.

 Polar Bear Image courtesy of Hal Brindley at FreeDigitalPhotos.net